bruce30262/bruce30262.github.io/_posts/2022-11-28-hitcon-ctf-2022-fourchain-hypervisor.md

 ## Intro

 `Fourchain - Hypervisor` is a pwnable challenge created by Billy ( @st424204 ) for HITCON CTF 2022.
-It's a VM Escape challenge -- challenger will have to escape a VirtualBox VM and achieve code execution on the host.
+It serves as the 4th stage of the Fourchain series -- a VM Escape challenge which requires challengers to escape a VirtualBox VM and achieve code execution on the host.

 As the challenge verifier, I spent lots of time learning VirtualBox internal and developing exploits.
 Although the vulnerability is obvious, it's still not an easy task to solve, and I learned tons of stuff while trying to solve it.
 Here in this post I'll share the solutions and other details of this challenge, including three different methods I used for exploitation.
 You can find all my exploit kernel module in [this link](https://gist.github.com/bruce30262/bcb1f78db231bc082f12adb7510a9973).
 Feel free to correct me if I got something wrong in this post, since I'm a VirtualBox noob ( and still is TBH ) before I met this challenge.

 <!-- more -->